Kandukondain Kandukondain: Soundtrack

 The songs in Kandukondain Kandukondain were composed by A. R. Rahman and the rights to the soundtrack album were bought by Saregama for a then-record sum of ₹2.2 crore.
 The soundtrack includes eight songs, one of which is based on a poem written by Subramania Bharati.
+The audio launch was held at Devi Theatre on 15 March 2000.

 "Kannamoochi" is set in the Carnatic raga Nattakurinji.
 Rajiv Menon, who is a fan of this raga, presented Rahman with the song "Kavalaiyai Theerpathu Naattiya Kalaiye" from Sivakavi (1943) and asked him to compose at least one piece based on the raga.
-"Kandukondain Kandukondain" is based on the Nalinakanthi raga, "Smayiyai" is based on jazz music, and "Enna Solla Pogirai" is a folksy and romantic song.
+"Kandukondain Kandukondain" is set to the Nalinakanthi raga, "Smayiyai" is based on jazz music, and "Enna Solla Pogirai" is a folksy and romantic song, set to the raga Misra Kirvani.
 Menon personally asked Shankar Mahadevan to sing the song "Enna Solla Pogirai".
+Venky of Chennai Online felt the album "is not in the class of `Minsara Kanavu'" calling "Kannamoochi" as the best song of the album and praised other songs but felt "'Konjum Mainakale' by Sadhana Sargam simply doesn't work because the singer seems completely out of sync with the music and her North Indian accent doesn't gel with the song".